 Collections is a process of systematically correcting the behavior of delinquent customers by applying interest fee, late payment charges, or even shut of services (actions) as part of the accounts receivables management.
 The collections system is integrated with downstream provisioning systems that (as defined in the workflow for a business) shut off certain services or suspending customer account or termination of the customer services and write-off for the uncollected open balance.

-Download Ebook: How to grow a UCaaS Business and win customers
+You can also Download our E-book: How to grow a UCaaS Business and win customers ?